-One of the hallmarks of being a teenager is rejecting your parents.
-It is very common for our kids to begin criticizing our clothes, homes, cars, voices, and entire state of being during adolescence.
-Many parents take this criticism personally, and feel rejected by their kids.
+It is very common for our kids to criticize our clothes, homes, cars, voices, and the entire state of being during adolescence.
+Many parents take this criticism personally and feel rejected by their kids.
 When we take our teenagers’ rejection to heart, we may feel compelled to reject them in return.

-Rejection doesn’t always look straight forward.
-It may include making jokes about your teen’s behavior, rolling your eyes when you talk about your teenager, or dismissing your teen as overly dramatic.
+Parental rejection is devastating for a child of any age.
+And even things like making jokes about your teen’s behavior, rolling your eyes when you talk about your teenager, or dismissing your teen as overly dramatic can feel like rejection.

 The first thing to know is that we mustn’t take these battles personally.
 Our teenagers are practicing their adult skills.
 It is natural and normal to test out what we can get away with.
 But no matter how difficult it is, we must still maintain our boundaries.
 Even as a teen rants about curfew, we must hold firm and state our boundary explicitly and without wavering.